microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Setup_Synapse_Environment.md

 The script will do 3 things:

-1. Upload some hidden readme files to Storage, act as the "placeholder" files so that Synapse can listed folder in storage to create VIEWs.
+1. Upload hidden readme files to Storage, act as the "placeholder" files so that Synapse can list folder in storage to create VIEWs.
-2. Create a new database on Synapse serverless SQL pool, and initialize its environment for later steps, creating data sources, creating storage credential, creating data format, e.t.
+2. Create a new database on Synapse serverless SQL pool, and initialize its environment for later steps.
+E.g. creating data sources, creating storage credential, creating data format.
-3. Create EXTERNAL TABLEs and VIEWs by executing SQL scripts in “sql/resources” directory.
+3. Create EXTERNAL TABLEs and VIEWs by executing SQL scripts in “scripts/sql/resources” directory.

 For cleaning up, the script will try to drop the database (when successfully created) if fail to create EXTERNAL TABLEs and VIEWs.